atrandafir/full-stack-php-developer-good-practices/README.md

 This guide provides a list of concepts, ideas and good practices common to full stack php developers and not only.

-This is not about development methodologies by more about how to work properly in a way that ensures consistency and good results for your project.
+This is not about development methodologies but more about how to work properly in a way that ensures consistency and good results for your project.

 # Autocompleting objects in IDE